renspringlea/ryba.ren/books.md

 - Faith After Doubt (Brian McLaren)
 - Brave Enough Not to Quit (Millie Farrow)
 - The House in the Cerulean Sea (TJ Klune)
-- The Cognitive Behavioral Workbook for Anxiety (!!!)
+- The Cognitive Behavioral Workbook for Anxiety Willian J. Knaus) (!!!)
 (I cannot recommend this book enough)
 - The Political Thought of Xi Jinping (Tsang and Cheung)
 - King (Jonathan Eig)